idfive/Developer-Documentation/docs/general/accessibility.md

 WCAG 2.2 includes important new success criteria that address modern accessibility needs:

 - **Focus Not Obscured**: Ensures focused elements remain visible and not hidden by other content
-- **Dragging Movements**: Provides alternatives to drag-and-drop interactions for users with motor impairments
 - **Target Size**: Requires minimum touch target sizes for mobile and touch interfaces
 - **Consistent Help**: Ensures help mechanisms appear in consistent locations across pages
 - **Redundant Entry**: Reduces cognitive load by avoiding unnecessary re-entry of information